Walter-Neils/node-webapp-base/README.md

 # Webapp Template

+Walter Neils, 2024

+Note: This README is currently in a state of flux as I get documentation organized.
+Look in the `docs` directory for content which is more likely to be up to date.

 ## Organization

 Service source code is organized under the `source` directory.
 Docker files are under the `docker` directory, and further organized by service.